Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

    + Don't change the formatting marks (\*\*, \*, etc).
 If a word is \*\*like this\*\* translate it \*\*como esto\*\*, for example.
    + We're gonna review translation files before going to production, so no worries if something happens to go wrong we will point it out and assist you.
    + If you're unsure what a parameter is, you can try using the command or contact MrLar#2565 or Kodehawa#3457.
-   + For languages that are read backwards (compared to english), the %\<number\>$s-alike parameters can be moved to accomodate your language reading.
+   + For languages that are read backwards (compared to english), the %\<number\>$s-alike parameters can be moved to accommodate your language reading.
 You can contact MrLar#2565 or Kodehawa#3457 on Discord if you're lost.

+ - (if applicable) Multiple versions of the same string can be provided by making the value an array of strings.
+A random element of the array is selected when used.
+    - To make it an array, simply surround it with `[]` (`"key": "value"` -> `"key": ["value"]`).
+    - To add elements to the array, separate them with a comma (`"key": ["value"]` -> `"key": ["value", "other value"]`).

- - After you are done, send the changed file to Kodehawa#3457 or MrLar#2565 on Discord for review (Please include a message on why you are sending it, aswell as the langauge you translated to).
+ - After you are done, send the changed file to Kodehawa#3457 or MrLar#2565 on Discord for review (Please include a message on why you are sending it, as well as the language you translated to).

  - Once reviewed and being given the ok, go back to your Github desktop client.

  - You'll see changes made.
-UNTICK everything thats not your langauge file (or the README incase you edited the table below).
+UNTICK everything that's not your language file (or the README in case you edited the table below).

  - Give the commit a name and hit commit to.